Services & Programs

-Intercultural and Diversity Affairs offers a wide range of services to the ethnic minority students at MTSU.
+Intercultural and Diversity Affairs offers a wide range of services and programs to the ethnic minority students at MTSU.
 We are here to help you adjust to college life.
 We can help with any concerns that you might have.
-The following are only a few of the areas where we can offer help:
+The following are only a few of the areas where we can offer help.

 B.R.O.S.I.S.
 Mentoring (Be Really Outstanding Stay In School)